-As the hub city in the Tohoku region, Sendai is home to institutes of higher learning, companies and branch offices of the private sector, and national government agencies, creating a steady inflow and outflow of diverse talent and a strong network of connections.
-Sendai is also actively supporting entrepreneurship as a viable career option, which has resulted in the growth of startup companies that are successful on the international stage.
+As the regional hub city in Tohoku, Sendai is home to institutes of higher learning, branch companies and offices of private companies, and national government agencies, creating a steady inflow and outflow of diverse talent and a strong network of connections.
+Sendai is also actively supporting entrepreneurship as a viable career option, which has resulted in the growth of startup companies\ that are successful on the international stage.
 Various initiatives are gaining momentum, including original city-led leadership programs for women in business and a growing interest in opportunities for people with disabilities.

-History of civic engagement
+History of civic engagement\

-Sendai has long engaged in efforts aimed at enhancing its urban appeal, such as accessible city planning and environmental beautification, through collaboration between civic movements and the local government.
+Sendai has long engaged in efforts aimed at enhancing its urban appeal, such as barrier-free\ city planning and environmental beautification, through collaboration between civic movements and the local government.
 In 1999, Sendai established the country's first public civic activity support center run by the private sector, which has supported a diverse range of citizen-led activities.
-After the Great East Japan Earthquake, local groups, civic organizations, and NPOs played a pivotal role in recovery efforts.
+After the Great East Japan Earthquake\, local groups, civic organizations, and NPOs played a pivotal role in recovery efforts.
 In recent years, collaborative activities are being promoted to implement ideas from civic organizations and other groups, as well as projects aimed at channeling the creativity of youth into energizing Sendai.

-Global outlook
+Global\ outlook

-Two years after the Keicho Sanriku earthquake and tsunami struck the Sendai Domain nearly 400 years ago, Date Masamune sent the Keicho mission to Europe with the aim of establishing direct trade with foreign nations.
+Two years after the Keicho Sanriku earthquake and tsunami\ struck the Sendai Domain nearly 400 years ago, Date Masamune sent the Keicho mission to Europe\ with the aim of establishing direct trade with foreign nations.
 This move can be viewed as an early example of international exchange originating in Sendai.

-Tohoku University opened its doors to international students about 120 years ago, and today the city is home to a large number of foreign residents.
+Tohoku University opened its doors to international students about 120 years ago, and today, the city is home to a large number of foreign residents.
 In 1957, Sendai established a sister city relationship with Riverside in California (U.S.A.), the second city in Japan to do so, and active exchanges continue to this day between Sendai and other cities around the world at the community level.
-In recent years, the city's disaster risk reduction initiatives have drawn the attention of the international community, and with the launch of NanoTerasu and Tohoku University's designation as a University for International Research Excellence, Sendai finds itself in a period of great change with a global perspective.
+In recent years, the city's disaster risk reduction initiatives have drawn the attention of the international community, and with the launch of NanoTerasu\ and Tohoku University's designation as a University for International Research Excellence\, Sendai finds itself in a transformative phase with its eyes trained on the world.